-17. The MIFFY Trademarks and Work have been used exclusively by MERCIS and have never been abandoned.
+17. The MIFFY Trademarks and Work have been used exclusively by MERCIS and its licensees, and have never been abandoned.
 The MIFFY registrations are valid, subsisting, in full force and effect.
-The registrations of the MIFFY Trademarks constitutes prima facie evidence of their validity and of MERCIS's exclusive right to use the MIFFY Trademarks pursuant to 15 U.S.C. § 1057(b).
+The registrations of the MIFFY Trademarks constitute prima facie evidence of their validity and of MERCIS' exclusive right to use the MIFFY Trademarks pursuant to 15 U.S.C. § 1057(b).